tainstr/misura.doc/horizontal/quickstart_browser.rst

 .. image:: ../art/plugin_calibration_plot.png
 	:scale: 50 %

-The calibration factor can then be copied from the label and configured in the Settings->Instrument panel under ref:`live_acquisition`.
+The calibration factor can then be copied from the label and configured in the :menuselection:`Settings --> Instrument panel` under ref:`live_acquisition`.

 This procedure works both on native |m| tests and on imported Misura3 tests.